UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

             pip install --no-cache-dir --no-build-isolation spacy seaborn

-        This virtual environment will be used in later sessions too and is assumed to contain these packages.
+        This virtual environment will be used in later sessions too and is assumed to contain more than just ``pytest`` (see exercise 2).
+However, to get our first experience in, we install something light first.

 Exercise 1.5: check if the Python packages are installed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^